rlipsc/polymorph/README.md

 - Optimise component metadata management.
 - Provide an option to split component storage into separate lists per field.
-- Heuristics for inserting components and systems to minimise fragmentation with high system churn.
+- Heuristics for inserting components and systems to minimise fragmentation in non-owner systems with high system churn.
-- Automatically group systems that interact into threads (see the [automated threading](https://github.com/rlipsc/polymorph/issues/4) issue).
+- Automatically group systems that interact into threads.

-## Utility

-- Allow run time component and system definitions to support plugin architectures.